abl00mfield/alarmclock-front-end/README.md

 ## Back-End Repo

-Here is the githbub link to the back end:
+Here is the githhub link to the back end:
 [Back-end Repo](https://github.com/abl00mfield/alarm-app-back-end)

 ## Resources Used